amne51ac/tinfoilhat/README.md

 ## Recent Updates

+### UI and Testing Workflow Improvements (March 2025)
+- Redesigned testing flow to separate baseline and hat measurement phases
+- Added a dedicated "Continue to Hat Measurement" modal with contestant selection
+- Improved chart labels to show frequency and common radio band names (e.g., "89 (FM Radio)")
+- Reduced spacing between UI elements for better visual cohesion
+- Added ability to register new contestants directly from the measurement flow
+- Renamed "Run Test" button to "Run Baseline Test" for clarity
+- Fixed modal layering issues to ensure proper interaction with overlapping modals
+- Consistent terminology throughout the application (standardized on "contestant")

+### Spectrum Analyzer Enhancements (March 2025)
+- Improved chart label formatting to show frequencies with human-readable band names
+- Added tooltips showing detailed frequency information and descriptions
+- Adjusted chart container height and padding for better display
+- Enhanced layout of results display for better readability
+- Added more visual feedback during the measurement process

 ### Server-Side Calculation Improvements (March 2025)
 - Moved all attenuation and effectiveness calculations to server-side for consistency
 - Eliminated discrepancies between client and server calculations